tensorlayer/TensorLayer/README.md

 In contrast, TensorLayer advocates a more flexible and composable approach where neural network libraries shall be used interchangeably with the native engine.
 This allows users to enjoy the power of pre-built modules without sacrificing control of the engine.
 This noninvasive nature makes it viable to consolidate with other TF's libraries such as TF-Slim and Keras.
 However, flexibility does not always come with the loss of performance.
 TensorLayer allows seamless distributed and heterogeneous deployment with its zero-cost compatibility to TensorFlow.

-TensorLayer is in an active development stage and has received many contributions from an opend community.
+TensorLayer is in an active development stage and has received many contributions from an open community.
 We are excited to hear about your thoughts and anticipate collaborations to promote its future. :)

 # Installation